-Indicates less than 1%.

-- (1) Includes 140 shares held in trust for the benefit of Mr. Frantz's spouse and children.
-Mr. Frantz's spouse is the truste of the trust.
-These shares are deemed beneficially owned by Mr. Frantz under SEC rules, but Mr. Frantz disclaims beneficial ownership. - (2) Mr. Frey holds these shares as a nominee, and for the benefit, of Searchlight II CLS, L.P. ("Searchlight II CLS") and thus disclaims beneficial ownership of such shares.
-Mr. Frey, a partner of Searchlight Capital Partners, L.P., an affiliate of Searchlight II CLS, serves as a director of the Company as a nominee of Searchlight II CLS.
-Excludes 10,000,000 shares owned by Searchlight II CLS as Mr. Frey does not have or share voting or dispositive power over such shares. - (3) Based solely upon the information contained in a Schedule 13G/A filed on February 10, 2017.
-According to that Schedule 13G/A, The Vanguard Group has sole voting power over 94,887 of the reported shares, shared voting power over 15,304 of the reported shares, sole dispositive power over 12,549,330 of the reported shares, and shared dispositive power over 87,720 of the reported shares. - (4) Based solely upon the information contained in a Schedule 13G/A filed on January 23, 2017.
-According to that Schedule 13G/A, Blackrock, Inc. has sole voting power over 10,330,127 of the reported shares, no shared voting power or shared dispositive power with respect to any reported shares, and sole dispositive power over all reported shares. - (5) Based in part upon the information in a Schedule 13D filed on June 27, 2016.
-According to that Schedule 13D, Searchlight II CLS and certain of its affiliates have sole voting and dispositive power over 10,000,000 shares.
-Includes 9,057 shares of restricted stock held by Mr. Frey for the benefit of Searchlight II CLS. - (6) Based solely upon the information contained in a Schedule 13G filed on February 3, 2017.
-According to that Schedule 13G, The Bank of New York Mellon Corporation and certain of its affiliates have sole voting power over 7,805,784 of the reported shares, shared voting power over 12,224 of the reported shares, sole dispositive power over 8,405,702 of the reported shares, and shared dispositive power over 65,160 of the reported shares.
+- Indicates less than 1%. - (1) Includes 140 shares held in trust for the benefit of Mr. Frantz's spouse and children.
+Mr. Frantz's spouse is the trustee of the trust.
+These shares are deemed beneficially owned under SEC rules, but Mr. Frantz disclaims beneficial ownership. - (2) Mr. Frey holds these shares as a nominee, and for the benefit, of Searchlight II CLS, L.P.
+(Searchlight II CLS) and thus disclaims beneficial ownership of such shares.
+Mr. Frey, a partner of Searchlight Capital, L.P., an affiliate of Searchlight II CLS, serves as a director of the Company.
+Excludes any shares owned by Searchlight II CLS as Mr. Frey does not have or share voting or dispositive power over such shares. - (3) Based solely upon the information contained in a Schedule 13G/A filed on February 11, 2019.
+According to that Schedule 13G/A, The Vanguard Group has sole voting power over 114,121 of the reported shares, shared voting power over 69,004 of the reported shares, sole dispositive power over 25,861,081 of the reported shares, and shared dispositive power over 135,352 of the reported shares. - (4) Based solely upon the information contained in a Schedule 13G/A filed on February 6, 2019.
+According to that Schedule 13G, Blackrock, Inc. has sole voting power over 15,551,805 of the reported shares, no shared voting power or shared dispositive power with respect to any reported shares, and sole dispositive power over 16,231,711 shares.